Introduction to the New Squatter Laws in Texas 2025 Session

 Introduction

-Squatter laws in Texas have long been a hot topic for property owners and landlords.
+Texas squatter laws have long been a hot topic for property owners and landlords.
 In 2025, a new bill, Texas H.B.
 1076, aims to make it easier to remove unauthorized occupants and strengthen property rights.
 Squatting—when someone occupies a property without legal permission—has been a major headache for landlords, often leading to lengthy legal battles.
 This bill addresses concerns about squatters rights in Texas and provides clearer, more efficient ways to handle unlawful occupancy.

 With rising concerns about property security and illegal occupants, Texas lawmakers are working to protect property owners from bad actors abusing the system.
 What is a squatter in Texas?
 Simply put, it's someone who moves into a property without the owner’s permission and stays there long enough to claim some legal rights.
 But with this new legislation, Texas is taking a firm stance against unauthorized occupation.
 Squatters rights in Texas have long been a controversial issue, but this bill ensures that property owners regain control over their investments.